jamesdaniel3/MDH-Reader/README.md

   pip install -r requirements.txt
 ```

+Additionally, you will need to do the following:
+- Get interaction data and shift data from MDH and put the files in teh mdh_files directory
+  - These files should follow the naming scheme <interaction/shift>_data_<f/s><last 2 digits of year>.csv
+    - ex. interaction_data_f23.csv
+- Make sure the file paths in files.py match up with the files you have
+- Get credentials.json from me and put it in root directory of project
+- Get ta_roster.py from me and put it in constants directory
+- Confirm that your email has been added to the list of allowed emails

-## TODO (order not representative)
+## Dev TODO (order not representative)

 - Allow for auto updating of the data files
-- give functions default return values
+- Give functions more descriptive default return values
-- make the generate google sheet return the link to the sheet
+- Make the generate google sheet function return the link to the sheet